Sonora27/movie-data-project/readme.md

 ![Genres With Most Revenue](https://raw.githubusercontent.com/Mycotic/movie-data-project/master/figures/newest-genres-box-office.png)

-* The best performing genres are Adventure, Sci-Fi, Action, and Fantasy
+* The best performing genres are Adventure, Sci-Fi, Action, and Fantasy.
-* Drama is the worst performing genre while Comedy is a middling performer
+* Drama is the worst performing genre while Comedy is a middling performer.

 ### Numbers of Movies Made Each Year by Genre

 ![Number of Movies Made Each Year By Genre](https://raw.githubusercontent.com/Mycotic/movie-data-project/master/figures/all-genres.png)

-* Dramas have declined more than any other genre in recent years
+* Dramas have declined more than any other genre in recent years.
 * Comedies are also declining rapidly.

 ### Correlation Between Budget and Revenue by Year for All Genres

 ![Correlation Between Budget and Profit](https://raw.githubusercontent.com/Mycotic/movie-data-project/master/figures/%5B'year'%2C%20'worldwide'%5D.png)

-* There is in fact an increase in the correlation between budget and revenue for all genres in recent years
+* There is in fact an increase in the correlation between budget and revenue for all genres in recent years.

 ### Correlation Between Budget and Revenue by Year by Genre

 ![Correlation Between Budget and Profit By Genre](https://raw.githubusercontent.com/Mycotic/movie-data-project/master/figures/%5B'Drama'%2C%20'Comedy'%2C%20'Thriller'%2C%20'Action'%2C%20'Adventure'%2C%20'Romance'%2C%20'Crime'%2C%20'Fantasy'%2C%20'Family'%2C%20'Sci-Fi'%2C%20'worldwide'%5D.png)

-* Certain genres such as Action and Adventure have always had a strong relationship between budget and revenue
+* Certain genres such as Action and Adventure have always had a strong relationship between budget and revenue.
-* Comedies did not used to have a strong relationship between budget and revenue, but that has recently changed
+* Comedies did not used to have a strong relationship between budget and revenue, but that has recently changed.

 ## Conclusions and Recommendations for Microsoft

 * If Microsoft is working with a large budget, they should make films in Action and Adventure since they have a higher budget revenue correlation.
-* Seth Rogen's hypothesis that Comedy movies need to have to big budgets in modern times in order to be successful appears to be supported by our data
+* Seth Rogen's hypothesis that Comedy movies need to have to big budgets in modern times in order to be successful appears to be supported by our data.
-* Microsoft should capitalize on the current box office market inefficiency on Comedies by making a big-budgeted Comedy
+* Microsoft should capitalize on the current box office market inefficiency on Comedies by making a big-budgeted Comedy.
-* They would have little competition in the genre and big-budgeted Comedies are experiencing much increased success recently
+* They would have little competition in the genre and big-budgeted Comedies are experiencing much increased success recently.
+* Finally, Microsoft should focus on big budget movies in general no matter the genre as the correlation between budget and worldwide revenue has been high in the 21st century.

 ## Future Work